[ Español | Deutsch | English ]

 - Do not enter with large bags, luggage or backpacks.

-- The Consular Section reserves the right to refuse admission to people showing symptoms of illness or disturbing the calm and safe environment.
+- The Consular Section reserves the right to refuse admission to people showing symptoms of illness or disturbing the calm and safety environment.